 Traders must be TrustMark approved or MCS registered to be able to do work in your home covered by the Green Homes Grant scheme.
 You'll need to use one from the government's list of accredited traders in your area.

 By mid-February 2021, 938 companies were registered to carry out Green Homes Grant work, according to BEIS.
 However, we've heard reports that some homeowners have struggled to find a trader in their area.
-BEIS told us that more companies are registering every day, including national businesses which have 'substantial capacity to carry out work across the country'.
+Before the scheme closed, BEIS told us that more companies were registering every day, including national businesses with 'substantial capacity to carry out work across the country'.